Music Academy

 NDSU Music Academy

 We feel our Music Academy is a great opportunity to enrich our community by educating students young and old about music and the fine arts.
-Please contact us for more information about lesson availability or other questions you may have concerning the Academy.
+Please check out our FAQ tab for common questions and an explanation of how we set up lessons.
 We look forward to meeting you!

 The NDSU Music Academy currently offers lessons in the following areas: